Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 </adapters_conf>
 ```

+<i>NOTE: not all configuration options of a Proxy Adapter are exposed by the file suggested above.
+You can easily expand your configurations using the generic template, `DOCS-SDKs/.../doc/adapter_conf_template/adapters.xml` or `DOCS-SDKs/.../doc/adapter_robust_conf_template/adapters.xml`, as a reference.</i>

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps: